trainart/linux2/2-2-7-Advanced Shell Scripting.md

 ```

+#### PRACTICE

-**Task: Add here the check if positional parameter is number and exit if it is not given (you may `source` parts of previous scripts)**
+Add to above scripts the check if positional parameter is number and exit if it is not given
+(HINT: you may create separet file with function `isnumber` from previous scripts and then `source` it).

 <br><br>